Home » Gluten Free » Sweet Little Rainbow Meringues

 If you’ve never made meringues (or sweet little rainbow meringues) before, or are not familiar with the term glossy stiff peaks – I made sure to attach some images that will help you out.
 Whipping up your egg whites and making your meringues are pretty simple as there are only 2 ingredients, but there are a few helpful tips to get your meringues to set and bake without flopping.

-• Always use superfine sugar (castor sugar, instant sugar, fruit sugar) and make sure there are no large lumps.
+4. Use the Right Sugar.
+Always use instant dissolving sugar (fruit sugar, caster sugar, superfine sugar) and make sure there are no large lumps.

-• Use the convection setting on your oven if possible.
+5. Convection Setting.
+Use the convection setting on your oven if possible.
 And always bake your meringues at a low temperature.
+If you are using a convection setting turn the oven temperature down to 210ËšF.

 • When the meringues are finished baking, turn the oven off and open the oven door slightly until the temperature gradually comes down to room temperature.
 Or leave the meringues in the oven overnight to dry out.